+Located at the northwest corner of N. 20th Street and Market Street.
 The Mastbaum Theatre was the largest and most lavish movie palace ever in Philadelphia.
-With 4,717 seats, it was the eighth largest, and one of the grandest in the United States.
+With 4,717 seats, it was the 8th largest, and one of the grandest in the United States.
 Its grandeur impressed Hollywood studios, and helped put Philadelphia on the national movie map for releases.
 It was also a ‘White Elephant’, closed more often than it was open.
 It was too huge and expensive to operate, and a bit too far away from the subway.

 Jules Mastbaum, president of the Stanley Company, planned the Jules Theatre, but he died.
-Warner Bros. took over the Stanley Company and with Philadelphia theatre architects Hoffman-Henon, built the Mastbaum Memorial Theatre in his memory.
+Warner Bros. took over the Stanley Company and with Philadelphia theatre architects Hoffman-Henon Co., built the Mastbaum Memorial Theatre in his memory.

-Costing five and a half million dollars to build, the Mastbaum’s interior was incredibly lavish, with marble, murals, gold leaf, leaded glass, tapestries, statues, paintings, and Czechoslovakian and other crystal chandeliers.
+Costing five and a half million dollars to build, the Mastbaum Theatre’s interior was incredibly lavish, with marble, murals, gold leaf, leaded glass, tapestries, statues, paintings, and Czechoslovakian and other crystal chandeliers.
 A Carriage Lobby led to the Grand Lobby, which had a Fountain Lobby.
 There was a Grand Foyer, a main lounge downstairs, and elevators to all 8 levels.
-The auditorium had three balconies, a four manual Wurlitzer organ, and both the largest chandelier and the largest fire curtain in Philadelphia.
+The auditorium had three balconies, a 4-manual Wurlitzer organ which was opened by organist Stuart Barrie, and both the largest chandelier and the largest fire curtain in Philadelphia.
 A detailed description by Irvin R. Glazer appeared in Marquee Vol 7, No 1(1975) of the Theatre Historical Society, republished in Vol 37, No 2(2005).